The road from Klyuchi to Petropavlovsk is a great adventure

 How long is the road from Klyuchi to Petropavlovsk?

-The road is mostly unpaved and navigable by all passenger vehicles.
+The road is mostly unpaved and navigable by most passenger vehicles.
 It’s 564km (350 miles) long and runs north-south from Klyuchi (a rural locality in Ust-Kamchatsky District of Kamchatka Krai to the north of Klyuchevskaya Sopka volcano) to Petropavlovsk-Kamchatskiy (the capital of Kamchatka Krai, along the banks of Avacha Bay).

 Is the road from Klyuchi to Petropavlovsk open?